 With these hazards and injuries to workers, workers compensation claims are also frequent in the construction industry.
 For example, in 2005-2007, the average workers’ compensation claims costs for a fall from an elevation in all industries was about $50,383.
 However, for roofers and carpenters in the construction industry, the average claim was much higher.
 For carpenters, the average cost was $97,169 and for roofers the average cost was $106,648.
 The approximate cost per year for falls from elevations by roofers was approximately $54 million and for carpenters was approximately $93 million per year.
 Lost time claims averaged over $106,000 for roofers and $97,000 for carpenters.

 Your legal claim may involve complex issues concerning party liability, compliance with safety regulations, engineering, and indemnity.
-If you think that someone was at fault in a construction accident you were involved in, you should have the facts of your claim reviewed by an attorney for free as soon as possible.
+If you think that someone was at fault in a construction accident you were involved in, you should have an attorney provide a review of the facts of your claim as soon as possible.
 An attorney who is experienced in the area of construction accident liability will make sure that you receive the legal remedy to which you are entitled.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.